GChuf/RCWM/README.md

 - opening CMD or powershell windows into folders or drives
 - taking ownership of files, or directories with recursion (takeown && icacls)
 - options to boot into Safe Mode from desktop
+- option to reboot to recovery (right-click This PC icon)
 - opening Control Panel from desktop
 - running programs with custom priority
 - options to uninstall the changes you've made